-Upon full implementation, all twelve counties in the Second Judicial Circuit will operate a drug court administered by a Specialty Courts Program Coordinator employed by the Wells Center, a local treatment provider.
-Two contracted substance abuse counselors provide individual and group treatment out of the Wells Center serving seven counties; Egyptian Public Health provides treatment to two counties; and the H Group, Comprehensive Connections, and Family Counseling Center, Inc. provide services and treatment in the remaining three counties.
-The drug courts will have a minimum capacity of 45 clients across the circuit to include substance abuse treatment, supportive services (incentives and transportation), and more effective and efficient drug testing.
-Training and planning will continue to support the development of a mental health track for future incorporation.
+All twelve counties in the Second Judicial Circuit operate a drug court administered by a Specialty Courts Program Coordinator employed by the Wells Center, a local treatment provider.
+Two partnering substance abuse counselors provide individual and group treatment out of the Wells Center serving seven counties; Egyptian Public Health provides treatment to two counties; and Centerstone, Comprehensive Connections, and Family Counseling Center, Inc. provide services and treatment in the remaining three counties.
+Drug court programming includes substance abuse treatment, supportive services (incentives and transportation), and more effective and efficient drug testing.